nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `assign-vendor 1`.
 WedLinker will assign the `Person` at index 1 of the current displayed person list to become a `Vendor`.
 The user can now assign `Tasks` to this contact.

 Step 3.
 The user executes `unassign-vendor 1`.
-The contact has been is no longer a `Vendor`.
+The contact is no longer a `Vendor` and exists as a non-`Vendor` `Person` in WedLinker.

 <box type="info" seamless>
 Vendor supports the force functionality for easier usage.